 Getting this right is worth your time.
-It can ensure you're achieving the right balance with your audience: delivering the value and personalisation they want in return for their data - and creating a long-lasting connection in the process.
+It can ensure you're hitting that sweet spot with your audience, delivering the value and personalisation they want in return for their data - and creating a long-lasting connection in the process.